steveyiyo/blog.steveyi.net/content/en/posts/pve-install.md

 author: "SteveYi"
 date: Tue, 07 Jul 2020 05:33:14 +0000
 draft: false
-tags: ['Server', 'Domain', 'Virtualization technology']
+tags: ["Server", "Domain", "Virtualization technology"]
 ---

 I've been playing with virtual machines for some time, but I used VMware Workstation on Windows systems.
 Later, I had a few idle computers and came across Proxmox VE, an open-source virtualization system.
 So, let's install and try it out!